“Fame is easy to acquire; impact is much more difficult.” – ― Hans Rosling

 - identify and use databases and other online services to track bibliometrics to measure academic research impact

-As well as the content in this module, you will have access to all the tools and topics discussed in the online guide Research Impact.
+As well as the content in this module, you will have access to all the tools and topics discussed in the online guide Research Metrics.

 You may also be interested in viewing the following webinar, recorded from the Library’s ‘PhD Up!’ program, which complements this online module: